MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedin-learning.md

 >
 > [**Select Here: For steps on how to provision API Keys**](/linkedin/learning/reporting/reporting-docs/reporting-api)
 >
-> Please ensure when generating the API keys you have selected the **"content & report"** checkboxes.
+> Ensure when generating the API keys you have selected the **"content & report"** checkboxes.

 ### Authentication